kldgleb/algorithms/data_types/stack/readme.md

     -pop(): halve size of array s[] when array is 1/4 full.

 Linked-list implementation.
--Every operation takes constant time in the worst case.
+- Every operation takes constant time in the worst case.
--Uses extra time and space to deal with the links.
+- Uses extra time and space to deal with the links.
 Resizing-array implementation.
--Every operation takes constant amortized time.
+- Every operation takes constant amortized time.
--Less wasted space.
+- Less wasted space.